mykshtompel/final_demo/README.md

 terraform apply -target=module.codebuild --var-file=./config/prod.tfvars --var-file=./config/secret.tfvars

 - Check results
-  - Go to your AWS account and check created infrastructure elements
+  - Go to your AWS account and check created infrastructure resources
   - Go to the DNS name created Application Load Balancer and check an information on a web page

-- Change file app/web/index.html in local git directory and push changes to your github repo to branch "prod"
+- Change app/web/index.html file in local git directory and push changes to your github repo to branch "prod"

 - Check results
-  - Go to your AWS account and check created infrastructure elements
+  - Go to your AWS account and check created infrastructure resources
   - Go to the DNS name created Application Load Balancer and check an information on a web page

 #### Final step